posty72/return-to-top/README.md

 # Return to top button

-This script appends a button that will return the user to the top of the page.
-It's independant of other libraries and self initiates.
-Simply add your settings to the 'returnToTopSettings' object, add it somewhere on your page and hey presto!
+This script adds a button that will return the user to the top of the page.
+It's independant of other libraries and can self-initiate.

 ### Settings

+Settings can be added by instanitating the ReturnToTop class and passing in an object.

 | Name               | Type              | Description                                                                                                    |
 | ------------------ | ----------------- | -------------------------------------------------------------------------------------------------------------- |